-Harvey Moore Trail is a 9.8 mile lightly trafficked loop trail located near Descanso, CA that features beautiful wild flowers and is rated as moderate.
+Harvey Moore Trail is a 9.8 mile lightly trafficked loop trail located near Descanso, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, camping, nature trips, birding, and horses and is accessible year-round.
 Horses are also able to use this trail.

 Harvey Moore Trail was named for Cuyamaca Rancho State Park's first Park Ranger.
 The trail covers a wide range of terrain in CSRP's East Mesa area.
 HMT is about 8 miles long, and gains about 1000 feet from the trailhead at Sweetwater Bridge.
 The Harvey Moore Trail varies from near fire road, to twisty, steep switchbacks.
 You'll find montane oak/pine forest and chaparral ecosystems.
 Near the north end there is a nice string of cascading pools in wet months.